developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Apache Maven Beginner to Guru/Section 01/README.md

 - The course is using the **GitHub** workflow.
     - There will be end and start checkpoint.
-        - You can `compare` the solutions.
+        - You can `compare` the solutions, when there is error.